Economic News

 Navigating Self-Employment and the Gig Economy in Today’s Tech-Driven World

 The rise of the gig economy and self-employment provides increased flexibility and scheduling along with virtually unlimited opportunities for the right skillset.
 From copywriting and design to programming for a startup, it’s important to know how to effectively navigate the world of working as a solo artist or entrepreneur.
 The more familiar you are with the basics of self-employment, the easier it will be for you to plan decisions and select jobs accordingly.
 When you know what to expect as you’re working on your own, you’re less likely to encounter unexpected pitfalls or financial woes.
+According to Statista’s 2025 gig economy report, the number of gig workers in the United States has grown by more than 26% over the past five years, signaling a permanent shift in how Americans approach work and income.

 Review Skills and Desires

+Before jumping into the gig economy, the smartest first step is conducting an honest inventory of your marketable skills and interests.
 Anyone pondering the idea of working from home should take time to research and consider specific skills and opportunities that appeal to them.
 While some gig economy workers prefer jobs such as delivery and cooking services, others may desire a more creatively demanding position.
 Write a list of your skills and the skills you’re interested in developing.
 These can range from formal, business writing, to marketing copywriting, visual design, songwriting, voiceover recording, and even programming or coding.
 The bigger the list, the easier it will be for you to find a variety of positions you can fill.
 If there is a skill you’d like to obtain or work at, you can also include this in your list.
 This will motivate you to take courses or learn new skills even if you’re doing so from home.

 Use AI to Locate Gigs

 One of the perks of using AI, or artificial intelligence, is the ability to seek gigs that are perfectly aligned with your skills, wants, needs, and even your location.
 While some gig workers may prefer to work solo and remotely, others may not mind a hybrid position.
-AI solutions for platforms such as Upwork, make it easier than ever to search for positions based on preset budgeting, skill tags (relevant to you), and projects that are right in your wheelhouse.
+AI solutions for platforms such as Upwork make it easier than ever to search for positions based on preset budgeting, skill tags (relevant to you), and projects that are right in your wheelhouse.
 Not only will this help to save you time, but you’re more likely to find solutions that are actually appealing to you, not only for the income, but for your passions and existing skills.

 Search Senior-Friendly Gigs